-We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, a music school, a flexible learning centre, a new art and design block, and most recently a new Sports Hall.
-These additions have also enabled us to refit freed up space, and we have for example, recently equipped a new theatre.
+We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, a music school, a flexible learning centre, a new art and design block, a new Sports Hall and most recently a new theatre.

-The key requirement of this role is the ability to teach Music to pupils of all abilities, from those with limited musical experience to future Oxbridge or Conservatoire musicians.
-We would also prefer someone with performing experience, who is willing to contribute to the department's extensive extra-curricular programme.
-We are ideally looking for a qualified teacher with A level and a degree in Music (although this is not essential).
-We would welcome an application, regardless of what stage you are at in your career, and the school has a long tradition of providing training and support to build the expertise of colleagues.
-We do also need a strong second subject and the willingness to teach it at KEGS.
+The key requirement of this role is the ability to teach Drama to pupils of all abilities, from KS3 classes through to GCSE and A level groups.
+The role (and TLR payment) also carries an expectation to lead extracurricular drama provision, which is a strength of the school.
+We are ideally looking for a qualified teacher with A level and a relevant degree (although this is not essential).
+We would welcome an application, regardless of the stage you are at in your career and would consider an application from someone looking to begin a career in teaching.
+The school has a long tradition of providing training and support to build the expertise of colleagues.